megaacheyounes/huawei-referrer/README.md

 ```

 2. create a badge link as described here: https://developer.huawei.com/consumer/en/doc/AppGallery-connect-Guides/agdlink-getlink-agc-0000001164321881
-3. in `Manage links` page, copy the deep link which can be found under column `Tracking link` (hidden after `QR code`)
+3. in `Manage links` page, copy the deep link which can be found under column `Tracking link` (hidden after `QR code`) and publish to your other apps or website

 <img src='images/deep_link.png' width="600"  >

-4. publish to your deep link

 ### Testing